-Some things will probably get added to the list above in time.
+Some things will get added to the list above in time.
 But not many, and not these: several exclusions that many people will ask about if I don’t mention them.

 - Acupuncture has been studied to death, with consistently negative or damned-with-faint-praise results in every higher quality study.
 Even if I conceded that it has some efficacy (which I do not), it would be no better than conventional pain-killing drugs…and dramatically more expensive, and not entirely safe.

 - Lifestyle medicine, including and especially treatment for stress and anxiety, has the potential to reduce systemic vulnerability to many mechanisms of chronic pain.
-It has extremely high general plausibility, but it is extremely messy and virtually untestable and thus too experimental.
+It has extremely high general plausibility, but it is extremely messy and virtually untestable … and thus too experimental.
 I extracted one critical element for the list above: exercise and fitness.

 There are, of course, many many more that I could mention.
-But these are the ones that people are most likely to believe should have made the cut.
+But these are the ones that people are most likely to ask about if I don’t mention them.

 Is there something you think should have made the cut, but you don’t see anywhere on this page?
 Feel free to ask.